 Violations of federal laws begin at the federal district court level.
 Like state courts, cases can proceed to an appeals court and possibly the U.S. Supreme Court.
 The United States Courts website includes a downloadable form and directions on requesting court transcripts.

-Do I Have to Order a Court Transcript from a Court Reporter?
+Do I Have to Order My Transcripts from a Court Reporter?

 In almost every circumstance, attorneys, those involved in a legal matter, and even individual citizens can obtain court audio/video of a particular case.